Practical information regarding the museum reopening:

 Do I need to wear a face covering to be allowed inside the museum?

-To protect yourselves, our staff and your fellow visitors, we strongly advise that you wear a face covering.
+To protect yourselves, our staff and your fellow visitors, it is a legal requirement that you wear a face covering.

 Is there a cloakroom?